50 big and small things worth getting rid of this spring

 Mini Toiletry Packaging

-Let photos, souvenirs and a tan remind you of your travels, and not the accumulated dozens of bottles and bags with soap and disposable toothbrushes from hotels.
-If these riches have expired, then throw them away without regret.
-If they are still suitable, then return to the shelter.
+Let photographs, souvenirs and a tan remind you of your travels, and not accumulated dozens of bottles, soap bags and disposable toothbrushes from hotels.
+If these “wealths” have expired, then throw them away without regret.
+If they are still fit, give them to a shelter.

 Bedroom and wardrobe